deusg/big-quiz/README.md

 6. After the game ends, the final score will be displayed.

 ## Credits
-This project was inspired by the book "Coding Games in Python" (Chapter 7, Page 100).
+This project was inspired by the book "_Coding Games in Python_" (Chapter 7, Page 100).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.